NBA G League Push Feeds

 Intro to Push

-Some of our APIs include Push feeds that allow you to get updates as soon as they are available.
-Push API feeds automatically send JSON payload to you via a push service, and can dramatically reduce the number of calls you need to make to our RESTful API feeds.
-The structure of the Push feeds are similar to the structure of the corresponding RESTful API feed (i.e. Push Boxscore, Push Events, and Push Statistics).
-The push service ensures reliable and efficient delivery of the most up to date information.
+Push API feeds automatically send JSON payloads via a push service, and can dramatically reduce the number of calls you need to make to our RESTful API feeds.
+The structure of a Push feed is similar to the structure of a corresponding RESTful API feed.

 For your applications to accept data from our Push feeds, ensure that your application can: